ginger-tek/routy/README.md

 ```

 ## Custom Routing
-You can also use the `route()` method directly, which is what the common wrappers use underneath, to craft more specific route conditions on which to match.
+You can also use the `route()` method directly, which is what the common method wrappers use underneath, to craft more specific method conditions on which to match.
 ```php
 $app->route('GET|POST', '/form', ...); // HTTP GET and POST for the /form route
 $app->route('GET|POST|PUT', '/products', ...); // HTTP GET, POST and PUT for the /products route
 ```

 ## Dynamic Routes
 To define dynamic route parameters, use the `:param` syntax and access them via the `params` object on the `$app` context.
+The values are URL-decoded automatically.
 ```php
 $app->get('/products/:id', function(Routy $app) {
   $id = $app->params->id;